- About us

 Firstly, going green must be both easy and cost-effective.
 It isn’t enough to simply demand green behaviours.
 We must provide the means and opportunities for tenants to behave sustainably with minimal or lower cost implications for their business.

 Green energy is a perfect example.
 Many landlords are uniquely placed to leverage their size to procure green energy at lower and less volatile prices for tenants, helping them drive down CO2 emissions whilst also saving money.
-Typically, we have been able to save tenants an average of 6% on their utility bills.

 Secondly, green clauses must be collaborative.
 They need to include commitments from both parties.
 For example, agreeing to share environmental data to help landlords improve the energy efficiency as well as enable tenants to use their buildings more sustainably.